brlywk/AoC/readme.md

 To learn Go, get better at programming and just to have fun... my solutions for a yet to be determined number of [Advent of Code 2023](https://adventofcode.com/2023) challenges.

-I reserve the right to completely change my mind and throw in some JavaScript / TypeScript solutions here and there 😎
+I reserve the right to skip days or parts of days with puzzles I don't enjoy (e.g. ones where the solution is super easy if you know a very specific mathematical concept, and really tedious otherwise) 😎